Geotechnical or Soil Investigations are

 site condition.
 Disturb and Undisturbed soil samples can be

-collected by Split Spoon (SPT Sampler) and Piston Sampler (Thin Walled
+collected by Split Spoon (SPT Sampler), Piston Sampler, Thin wall tube,

 core through the rock and collect rock samples.